sarahabell/sarahabell.me/_pages/beads.md

 ![necklace of purple swirl beads](/images/Purple-Swirl.jpg)

-# Bracelet
+# Bracelets

-Made on memory wire, this bracelet doesn't need a fastening.
-It just bounces back to its original shape when you put it on.
+Made on memory wire, these bracelets need no fastening.
+They just bounces back to their original shape when you put them on.

 ![allsorts bracelet](/images/Allsorts-Bracelet.jpg)